-- 3.1 Restated Certificate of Incorporation of Xerox Holdings Corporation as of May 19, 2022 (conformed copy). - Incorporated by reference to Exhibit 3.1 to Xerox Holdings Corporation's Current Report on Form 8-K dated May 25, 2022.
-See SEC File Numbers 001-39013. - Credit Agreement, dated as of July 7, 2022, among Xerox Corporation, Xerox Holdings Corporation, certain Lenders signatory thereto, and Citibank, N.A., as administrative agent. - Incorporated by reference to Exhibit 4.2 to Xerox Holdings Corporation's and Xerox Corporation's combined Current Report on Form 8-K dated July 13, 2022.
-See SEC File Numbers 001-39013 and 001-04471. - 31(a)(1) Certification of Xerox Holdings Corporation CEO pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 31(a)(2) Certification of Xerox Corporation CEO pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 31(b)(1) Certification of Xerox Holdings Corporation CFO pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 31(b)(2) Certification of Xerox Corporation CFO pursuant to Rule 13a-14(a) or Rule 15d-14(a). - 32(a) Certification of Xerox Holdings Corporation CEO and CFO pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32(b) Certification of Xerox Corporation CEO and CFO pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from Xerox Holdings Corporation and Xerox Corporation's combined Quarterly Report on Form 10-Q for the quarter ended June 30, 2022 was formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Xerox Holdings Corporation Condensed Consolidated Statements of (Loss) Income, (iii) Xerox Holdings Corporation Condensed Consolidated Statements of Comprehensive (Loss) Income, (iii) Xerox Holdings Corporation Condensed Consolidated Statements of Cash Flows, (v) Xerox Corporation Condensed Consolidated Statements of (Loss) Income, (vi) Xerox Corporation Condensed Consolidated Statements of Comprehensive (Loss) Income, (vii) Xerox Corporation Condensed Consolidated Balance Sheets, (viii) Xerox Corporation Condensed Consolidated Statements of the Condensed Consolidated Financial Statements. - The cover page from this Quarterly Report on Form 10-Q, (formatted as Inline XBRL and contained in Exhibit 101).
+3.1 Restated Certificate of Incorporation of Xerox Holdings Corporation as of May 19, 2022 (conformed copy).
+Incorporated by reference to Exhibit 3.1 to Xerox Holdings Corporation's Current Report on Form 8-K dated May 25, 2022.
+See SEC File Numbers 001-39013.
+4 Credit Agreement, dated as of July 7, 2022, among Xerox Corporation, Xerox Holdings Corporation, certain Lenders signatory thereto, and Citibank, N.A., as administrative agent.
+Incorporated by reference to Exhibit 4.2 to Xerox Holdings Corporation's and Xerox Corporation's combined Current Report on Form 8-K dated July 13, 2022.
+See SEC File Numbers 001-39013 and 001-04471.
+31(a)(1) Certification of Xerox Holdings Corporation CEO pursuant to Rule 13a-14(a) or Rule 15d-14(a).
+31(a)(2) Certification of Xerox Corporation CEO pursuant to Rule 13a-14(a) or Rule 15d-14(a).
+31(b)(1) Certification of Xerox Holdings Corporation CFO pursuant to Rule 13a-14(a) or Rule 15d-14(a).
+31(b)(2) Certification of Xerox Corporation CFO pursuant to Rule 13a-14(a) or Rule 15d-14(a).
+32(a) Certification of Xerox Holdings Corporation CEO and CFO pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32(b) Certification of Xerox Corporation CEO and CFO pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101 The following financial information from Xerox Holdings Corporation and Xerox Corporation's combined Quarterly Report on Form 10-O for the quarter ended June 30, 2022 was formatted in iXBRI (Juline eXtensible Business Reporting Language):

+Form 10-Q for the quarter ended June 30, 2022 was formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Xerox Holdings Corporation Condensed Consolidated Statements of (Loss) Income, (ii) Xerox Holdings Corporation Condensed Consolidated Balance Sheets, (iv) Xerox Holdings Corporation Condensed Consolidated Statements of Cash Flows, (v) Xerox Corporation Condensed Consolidated Statements of (Loss) Income, (iii) Xerox Holdings Corporation Condensed Statements of Comprehensive (Loss) Income, (vi) Xerox Corporation Condensed Consolidated Statements of Cash Flows, and (ix) Notes to the Condensed Consolidated Financial Statements.

+104 The cover page from this Quarterly Report on Form 10-Q, (formatted as Inline XBRL and contained in Exhibit 101).